billpatterson/modding/rwtf-modlist/install.md

 1. Do requiem install and let it finish (open & close inventory menu)

-1. OPTIONAL: If using Spell Research: Go to MCM > Spell Research > Options > Import Spells.
-Let it run (lengthy) until you get final confirmation.
+1. OPTIONAL: If using Spell Research: import spells now
-The pell import process is largely invisible, with just occasional message text.
-It's not done until you see the "Spell Research: All Spells Imported  <OK>" dialog!
-Be patient.

 1. Use MCM to set mod options you care about (see below for suggestions)